Royal Society of New South Wales

 The Royal Society of New South Wales is a learned society based in Sydney, Australia.
 The Governor of New South Wales is the vice-regal patron of the Society.
+It is the oldest learned society in the Southern Hemisphere.

-The Society was established as the Philosophical Society of Australasia on 27 June 1821.
-In 1850, after a period of informal activity, the Society was revived and its name became the Australian Philosophical Society and, in 1856, the Philosophical Society of New South Wales.
+The Society traces its origin to the Philosophical Society of Australasia established on 27 June 1821.
+In 1850, after a period of informal activity, the Society was revived as the Australian Philosophical Society and, in 1856, the Philosophical Society of New South Wales.
 The Society was granted Royal Assent on 12 December 1866 and at that time was renamed the Royal Society of New South Wales.

 Membership is open to any person interested in the promotion of studies in Science, Art, Literature and Philosophy.
 Fellowship and Distinguished Fellowship are by election, and may be conferred on leaders in their fields.
-The Society is based in Sydney and has an active branch in Mittagong in the Southern Highlands of NSW.
+Fellowship and Distinguished Fellowship are honours gazetted under vice-regal authority by the Governor of New South Wales, and marked by the post-nominals FRSN and DistFRSN.
+The Society is based in Sydney and has active branches in Mittagong in the Southern Highlands, Bathurst in the Mid-West, and Newcastle in the Hunter Valley.
 Regular monthly meetings and public lectures are well attended by both members and visitors.

 The Society publishes a peer-reviewed journal, the Journal and Proceedings of the Royal Society of New South Wales, the second-oldest peer-reviewed publication in the Southern Hemisphere.

 History

-The Royal Society of New South Wales, Australia traces its origins to the Philosophical Society of Australasia, established on 27 June 1821 and was the first scientific society in the then British Colony of New South Wales.
+The Royal Society of New South Wales traces its origins to the Philosophical Society of Australasia, established on 27 June 1821 and was the first scientific society in the then British Colony of New South Wales.

 The Society was formed "with a view to enquiring into the various branches of physical science of this vast continent and its adjacent regions".
 On his arrival in Sydney late in 1821, the newly appointed Governor, Sir Thomas Brisbane, was offered and accepted the position of President.

 Following a period of informal activity, the Society was revitalised (led by Dr Henry Douglass, one of the original founders) and renamed the Australian Philosophical Society on 19 January 1850.
 The society was renamed the Philosophical Society of New South Wales in 1856.
 On 12 December 1866, Queen Victoria granted Royal Assent to change its name to The Royal Society of New South Wales.
 The Society was incorporated by Act of the New South Wales Parliament in 1881.